suchandanreddy/sdwan-apis/alarm api notes.md

 #   Query Payload

+Samples on how to build Query payload to retrieve alarms

 #   Example-1

 Between operator can be used to fetch the alarms for a custom interval for example i.e. 4:51:00 UTC to 4:57:00 UTC ( 6 mins interval )